Refinitiv/websocket-api/Applications/Examples/RDP/python/README.md

 were made to favor simplicity and readability over performance.
 These applications are not intended to be used for measuring performance.

+NOTE: All RDP examples must be run with Python3.0 or greater.

 ## Setup
 ### Windows/Linux/macOS
 1. __Install Python__